 more difficult to fall asleep once the medication is discontinued.
 Some

 medications commonly used to treat insomnia are benzodiazepines, antidepressants,

 and other sedatives.
-Current research is focusing upon new chronobiotics
+Scientists are researching new chronobiotics

 derived from melatonin in an effort to avoid the negative side effects